yatinb14/ams-roles/README.md

 - Create your sql dump in system->
   This is a manual step, create a vi flasktab.sql and paste your sql dump/code here

-- After all this process move out of ams-roles folder execute your main file "ams.yml" for making app live by command "ansible-playbook ams.yml"
+- After all this process move out of ams-roles folder execute your main file "ams.yml" for making app live using command "ansible-playbook ams.yml"